BIBlical33/RoleplayFeatures/README.md

 - Allows a Chaos Insurgent to escape if they have taken SCP items and special weapons.
 - Prohibit all SCPs from detonating the warhead.
 - Prohibit all SCPs, except SCP-049, from interacting with the warhead panel or disabling generators.
+- Sending a Cassie when a playable SCP escapes.
 - Infinite tokens for MTF/CI spawning.
 - Returning effects after escaping with a command `.effectsgive`.